Experience the best of the Yukon Territory with canoeing, biking and live music!

-At the end of the float our van and trailer meets you with mountain bikes and supplies for the scenic journey back to Dawson City on the Taylor and Top of the World Highways!
+At the end of the float our van and trailer meets you with hybrid bikes and supplies for the scenic ride back to Dawson City on the Taylor and Top of the World Highways!
 You get stunning views of the Yukon Plateau and a chance to grasp the vastness of a territory the size of California, with a total population of only 30,000 people!
 Camp in the alpine tundra and enjoy our unique camping experience with warm meals, great company, and an opportunity to reconnect with nature.

 - Combine different activities and culture, music, canoeing and biking.